k-128/cxwrap/README.md

 ### Examples:

-If unspecified, result will be cached 120 seconds.<br/>
+If unspecified, result will not be cached.<br/>
 Retries avoided for errors (400, 401, 403, 404, 429, 500).<br/>
 Rate limits informations generally present in responses to simplify the implementation of back off strategies.<br/>